jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 But casting and custom pointers is where the actual fun begins. **Casting** is creating a variable and attaching something to it (usually an instance of an actor).
 In other words, casing basically means creating a custom pointer.
 There are two main cases when you need to use casting:

 - To create a custom pointer that doesn't take place of `master`, `target` or `tracer`.
 As I mentioned earlier, you should avoid using these pointers when you can, since there's a lot of implicit behavior attached to them (for example, monsters will target their attacks at their `target` pointer).
 - To get access to **class-specific variables**, which includes your custom variables.
-This concerns any custom variables you may have created as well
+This concerns any custom variables you may have created as well.

 First, creating the pointers.
 Just like any variables, they can be class-wide or local.
 Let's modify our daddy Cacodemon slightly: